An Unbiased Risk Estimator for Learning with Augmented Classes: Theoretical Analysis

-Recall that the ultimate goal of the LAC problem is to obtain classifiers that approach Bayes rule over the testing distribution, and thus we need to minimize the excess risk $R\left(\mathop{\mathrm{argmax}}\nolimits_{i=1,\dots,K,nc}f_i\right)-R^*$.
-According to the the consistency guarantee presented in Section~\ref{sec:consistency}, it suffices to minimize the excess risk $R_{LAC}(\bm{f})-R_{LAC}^*$, which can be further decomposed into the estimation error and the approximation error as follows,
+\begin{myRemark} Theorem~\ref{thm:generalization-bound} and Theorem~\ref{thm:estimation-error} show that, the estimation error of the trained classifiers decreases with a growing number of labeled and \emph{unlabeled} data, which theoretically justifies the effecacy of our approach in exploiting unlabeled data.
+Experiments also validate the same tendency. \end{myRemark} \textbf{Overview of theoretical results.} Recall that the goal of the LAC problem is to obtain classifiers that approach Bayes rule over the testing distribution, so we need to minimize the excess risk $R\big(\mathop{\mathrm{argmax}}\nolimits_{k\in \{1,\dots,K,\textsf{ac}\}}f_k\big)-R^*$.
+According to the consistency guarantee presented in Theorem~\ref{thm:consistent}, it suffices to minimize the excess risk $R_{LAC}(\bm{f})-R_{LAC}^*$, which can be further decomposed into the estimation error and the approximation error as follows,

-Theorem~\ref{thm:estimation-error} demonstrates that the estimation error converges to zero with an increasing number of labeled and unlabeled data.
-Meanwhile, the term of approximation error measures how well the hypothesis set is in approximating Bayes risk, which is not accessible in general~\citep{book'12:foundation}.

-To conclude, the consistency guarantee (in Section~\ref{sec:consistency}) and estimation error bound (in Section~\ref{sec:excess-risk-bound}) theoretically justify the effectiveness of our algorithm.
+Theorem~\ref{thm:estimation-error} shows that with an increasing number of labeled and unlabeled data, the excess risk converges to the irreducible approximation error, which measures how well the hypothesis set approximates the Bayes rule and is generally not accessible for learning algorithms~\citep{book'12:foundation}.
+Thus, the consistency and excess risk bounds theoretically justify the effectiveness of our approach.